 Teaching Artifacts from Lived Experiences in Storyteaching

-Storytelling is an ancient method of instruction that can and should be used in the 21st century classroom, hence the name storyteaching.
-More than an animated narrative storyteaching uses your personal experiences as a teaching artifact.
-If you are looking for a way to enliven and enrich your content, using teaching artifacts from lived experiences in storyteaching (TALES for short) has a place in your pedagogical toolbox.
+Storytelling is an ancient method of instruction that can and should be used in the 21st century classroom in the form of storyteaching.
+What is storyteaching?
+Simply put, storyteaching uses your stories and personal experiences as a teaching artifact.
+If you are looking for a way to enliven and enrich your content, teaching artifacts from lived experiences in storyteaching (TALES for short) has a place in your pedagogical toolbox.
 TALES can be used in all content areas, grade levels and educational settings.

 TALES can deepen student understanding, facilitate connection with your students, and enrich your life as an educator.
 How do you implement TALES?
 Simple!